-In addition to the Company's diversity policy for existing employees (as disclosed on page 22), the Nomination

-Committee is specifically tasked with assessing the process utilised by the Company in relation to Board appointments and in monitoring diversity during the recruitment process and in the context of the resulting appointment made.
-During the process, the Nomination Committee ensures that assessment is made of the skills and experience in identifying a candidate pool and in the recruitment of Board members from such potential candidates, with consideration given to the balance of skills, experience, independence and knowledge of the Board.
+In addition to the Company's diversity policy for existing employees (as disclosed on page 25), the Nomination Committee is specifically tasked with assessing the process utilised by the Company in relation to Board appointments and in monitoring diversity during the recruitment process and in the context of the resulting appointment made.
+During the process, the Nomination Committee ensures that assessment is made of the skills and experience in identifying a candidate pool and in the recruitment of Board members from such potential candidates. with consideration given to the balance of skills, experience, independence and knowledge of the Board.
 Board appointments are made on merit set against objective criteria having due regard, amongst other things, to the benefits of diversity on the Board, including gender.
 In accordance with Israeli Companies Law, the Company has one female non-executive Board member.
-As at 31 December 2016, there was one woman on the Board (representing 16.6% of Board membership), Orna Pollack having been appointed to the Board in September 2015 following Elka Nir having stepped down from the Board in July 2015.
+As at 31 December 2017, there was one woman on the Board (representing 16.6% of Board membership).